Nichols Hall

 Our Commitment to Supporting Free Reporting in a Democracy

 As an educational unit that trains journalists and democratic citizens, the A.Q.
 Miller School understands the power and value of a free press.
-As scholars, reporters, media managers, and citizens, it is our duty to educate our students and communities on the importance of free reporting.
-For the common good of Kansans, we support media and communication entities in our state and region.
+As scholars, reporters, media managers and citizens, it is our duty to educate our students and communities on the importance of free reporting and its role in our democracy, as outlined in the First Amendment to the United States Constitution.